How to schedule an SMS in Kotlin

 How to send a scheduled SMS from Kotlin using the sms api and the example project above (Video tutorial)

-Video 2 - Sending a scheduled SMS with the Kotlin code above
+Video 2 - How to send a scheduled SMS with the Kotlin code above (Video tutorial)

 How to check that the SMS has been accepted by the HTTP user

 After the SMS has been submitted, it is a good idea to check your SMS gateway, to see what it has received.
-You can check the log by opening the HTTP user's details from the Ozeki SMS Gateway managment console.
-At the end of the video above you can see how to check if the request have been received by the http_user.
+You can check the log by opening the HTTP user's details from the Ozeki SMS Gateway management console.
+At the end of the video above you can see how to check if the request has been received by the http_user.

 kotlin project to send scheduled sms messages